Cumbria DFJ Website

 Information about local and national domestic abuse support services.

 If you are involved in a case where the local authority has applied to the court for an order relating to a child you know or are related to, you can find helpful information here.
+There are also videos you can watch that explain how care proceedings and 'pre-proceedings' work.

 Been asked to write a statement for Court?
 This page will help you plan and write a statement for court.